pocl/pocl/doc/sphinx/source/conformance.rst

 - Integer division by zero.
 OpenCL 1.2 specification requires that division by zero on integers results in undefined values, instead of raising exceptions.
   This requires pocl to install a handler of SIGFPE.
-Unfortunately signal handlers are per-process not per-thread, and pocl drivers do not run in a separate process, which means that integer division by zero will not raise SIGFPE for the entire pocl library and also the user's program.
-The handler may be disabled by setting the env variable POCL_SIGFPE_HANDLER to 0.
+The handler is per-process, but it checks the thread ID, so that it only ignores the error for the CPU driver threads, not the user program's threads.
+This might not work on every system.
+The handler can be disabled completely by setting the env variable POCL_SIGFPE_HANDLER to 0.
   Note that this is currently only relevant for x86(-64) + Linux, on all other systems this issue is not handled in any way (thus Pocl is likely non-conformant there).